-Capital advances (direct payments) may be used to construct, rehabilitate, or acquire structures to be used as supportive housing for persons with disabilities.
+Section 811 are awarded to private nonprofit groups (sponsors) and, in some cases, forprofit limited partnerships, provided that one or more private nonprofit organizations hold all general partner interests.
+Only a sponsor may obtain a Section 811 capital advance fund reservation, which will be transferred to an owner entity to be organized by the sponsor after award.
+Capital advances (direct payments) are provided to finance the construction, reconstruction, moderate, or substantial rehabilitation, or acquisition (with or without rehabilitation) structures to be used as supportive housing for persons with disabilities.
 HUD holds a non-amortizing mortgage on the property under the terms of the capital advance.
 No repayment is required, as long as the owner complies with the Regulatory Agreement with HUD to make available rental housing to very low-income persons with disabilities for at least 40 years (24 CFR section 891.170).
 Failure to comply with the terms of the capital advance and HUD's statutory and regulatory requirements may result in foreclosure under the mortgage.